PatrickJS/cli-book/chapter-two/chapter-two.md

 ###package.json

 `package.json` is the configuration file for your npm package.
-It's required for any npm module and is placed at in the root of your npm package.
-This is a configuration file that let's npm install dependencies, lets users find your package on npm.org, and provides a way to initiate commands for running and testing the package.
+It's required for any npm module and is placed at in the root of your projects directory. `package.json` lets npm install dependencies, lets users find your package on npm.org, and provides a way to setup commands for running and testing the module.

 Some specific fields you can provide are: